-1. Is a fossil the actual remains of a living thing or something else?
-If it is something else, what is it?

-Have your students discuss these questions, first in pairs, then groups and then as a whole class.
-Record their answers on a flipchart that you can refer to throughout the investigation.
+Show students samples of fossils.
+Have students think about the following question: "Is a fossil the actual remains of a living thing or something else?
+If it is something else, what is it?"
+Have students discuss first in pairs, then groups and then as a whole class.
+Record their answers on a flipchart to refer to throughout the investigation.